ThoughtWorksStudios/bobcat/README.md

 The input file contains definitions of entities (the objects, or concepts found in your software system), fields on those entities (properties that an entity posses), and a 'generate' keyword to produce the desired number of entities in the resulting JSON output.
 An entity has an arbitrary name, as do fields.
 Entities may be nested either inline or by reference.
-The only other concept in this system is that of a dictionary, which is used to provide realistic values for fields that would otherwise be difficult to generate data for (like a person's name).

-#### Import Statements
+### Import Statements

 It's useful to organize your code into separate files for complex projects.
 To import other `*.lang` files, just use an import statement.
 Paths can be absolute, or relative to the current file: